 Running long distance and digging large holes are two of Chad’s favorite pastimes.
 He studied business at Baylor and farmed in Uganda and for Groundswell before starting Green Wagon in 2010.
 Chad dreams in perennials, black walnut forests, and teams of oxen.
 Work is his love language, and the potato is his spirit vegetable.
 Read his story.

 Heather is a woman of force and of fine art.
 She is a mother of two small farmers, as well as the resident farm chef, market master, and co-head hauncho.
 She holds a degree in culinary excellence from the Secchia Institute and dreams of serving up farm-to-table cuisine in her own on-farm restaurant one day.
-Her spirit vegetable is the Sweet Pepper (& sometimes the Jalapeno).
+Her spirit vegetable is the Shishito Pepper (mostly sweet, but occasionally spicy).

 Kaitlin has lived on both coasts, but finds permanence and rest in the Great Lakes state, where she attended Hope College, studying writing and theology.
 She loves wading in the ocean and expanding the ways in which she inhabits this world–through dancing, reading, foraging, and cooking.
-This season Kaitlin takes on restaurant accounts, social media, and writing the Weekly Wagon.
+Kaitlin writes the Weekly Wagon, womans CSA pickup, and delivers veg.
 She’s ecstatic about real, unadorned experience and garlic–the herb of her spirit.

 Ethan is a CSA member-turned-farmhand at Green Wagon.
 He shares the farm’s deep passion for organic farming practices and environmental restoration.
 When he isn’t working in the fields, he enjoys playing soccer and reading books.
 Ethan is currently a high school student, and his spirit vegetable is spinach.

 Nathan is a foodie who enjoys learning from cuisines from around the world.
 At Calvin College, Nate majored in Sciences & Education, and he he hopes to teach in the future.
 For now, he enjoys his position as a farmhand at Green Wagon.
 Nate loves plants, a discovery that began first indoors and slowly fused with his love for biology and the natural world.
 His spirit vegetable is probably the cucumber.